REMEDY : BNSSG referral pathways & Joint Formulary

 Pelvic organ prolapse is common, affecting 1 in 10 women over the age of 50 years.
 Mild prolapse often causes no symptoms and treatment is not always necessary (2).

-The management of urinary incontinence and pelvic organ prolapse is now covered by the NICE guideline 2019, for women aged 18 and over (3).
-It also covers complications associated with mesh surgery for these conditions.
+The management of urinary incontinence and pelvic organ prolapse for women aged 18 and over, , including complications associated with mesh surgery for these conditions, is covered by the NICE guideline 2019, (3)

 Who to Refer

-Patients not responding to initial treatment in primary care can be referred to Pelvic Health physiotherapy.
+Patients with mild to moderate prolapse that are not responding to initial treatment (3 month duration) in primary care can be referred to Pelvic Health physiotherapy.

-In addition, patients with prolapse that comes down outside of the vagina when standing up and who would be suitable for surgical treatment, should be referred for a gynaecologist for a surgical opinion - see Referral section below.
+Patients with moderate to severe prolapse that comes down outside of the vagina when standing up and who would be suitable for surgical treatment, should be referred to a gynaecologist for a surgical opinion - see Referral section below.
 However, the risks of surgery for some, even for advanced prolapse, may not be warranted.

-There is some further useful advice on management and when to refer below:
+There is some further useful advice on management and when to refer here

 Genitourinary Prolapse (Causes, Symptoms, and Treatment) | Patient